Data Processing with Pandas Dataframe

 - Iterating Over Rows and Columns

-Check out our Data Analyst (L4) Apprenticeship that will teach you everything you need to know about advanced Data Analysis with Python.
-The apprenticeship is funded by the UK government through the Apprenticeship Levy.
+Check out our range of data science apprenticeships that will teach you everything you need to know about advanced Data Analysis with Python and more.
+Apprenticeships are accessible via your employer and are 100% funded by the UK government through the Apprenticeship Levy.

 For this tutorial, the libraries we will need are Python, Numpy, Pandas, and Matplotlib.
 The version of the libraries that we will be using in this tutorial is as follows.

 For this tutorial, we will be working on Titanic dataset.
 You can download it from https://web.stanford.edu/class/archive/cs/cs109/cs109.1166/problem12.html.